Who Is Hope Solo?

 'Dancing with the Stars' and Memoir

-Hope Solo showed off another side of her personality in 2011, when she competed on Dancing with the Stars.
-Appearing on the show's 13th season, she danced against such celebrities as actor David Arquette, activist and author Chaz Bono, and talk show personality Ricki Lake.
-Solo did well enough with partner Maksim Chmerkovsky to make it to the show's semifinals.
+Solo showed off another side of her personality in 2011 when she competed on Dancing with the Stars.
+Appearing on the show's 13th season, she danced against such celebrities as David Arquette, Chaz Bono and Ricki Lake.
+Solo did well enough with partner Maksim Chmerkovskiy to make it to the show's semifinals.
 That same year, she raised some eyebrows by posing nude in ESPN magazine.